-The consequences for discharges of nitrogen in excess of the nitrogen discharge targets include "obtaining additional education, [Irrigation and Nutrient Management Plan] certification by a qualified professional, implementing additional or improved management practices, and increased monitoring and/or reporting."
+improved management practices, and increased monitoring and/or reporting."
 When the nitrogen discharge limits go into effect, dischargers who exceed the limits may also be subject to enforcement actions.
-74

-Dischargers participating in the third-party alternative compliance pathway program are subject only to nitrogen discharge targets, not limits.75 These targets take effect on December 31, 2024, and are progressively reduced over the course of four years.76 Consequences for participating dischargers that report A and R values in excess of the applicable compliance pathway for the nitrogen discharge targets depends on how long the exceedances continue.
-After one year of exceedances, participating dischargers "are subject to follow-up by the approved third-party alternative compliance pathway program administrator, which could include additional education and/or implementation of additional or improved management practices."77 If a participating discharger exceeds the target for a two-year running average, that discharger "must obtain annual [Irrigation and Nutrient Management Plan] certification by a qualified professional until nitrogen discharge targets are achieved for a two-year running average."78 If a participating discharger exceeds the final nitrogen discharge target that takes effect on December 31, 2028, for a three-year running average, the discharger is "no longer eligible to participate in the third-party alternative compliance pathway program and must comply with individual groundwater protection requirements," (i.e., the nitrogen discharge limits).79
+Dischargers participating in the third-party alternative compliance pathway program are subject only to nitrogen discharge targets, not limits.
+These targets take effect on December 31, 2024, and are progressively reduced over the course of four years.
+Consequences for participating dischargers that report A and R values in excess of the applicable compliance pathway for the nitrogen discharge targets depends on how long the exceedances continue.
+After one year of exceedances, participating dischargers "are subject to follow-up by the approved third-party alternative compliance pathway program administrator, which could include additional education and/or implementation of additional or improved management practices."80 If a participating discharger exceeds the target for a two-year running average, that discharger "must obtain annual [Irrigation and Nutrient Management Plan] certification by a qualified professional until nitrogen discharge targets are achieved for a two-year running average."81 If a participating discharger exceeds the final nitrogen discharge target that takes effect on December 31, 2028, for a three-year running average, the discharger is "no longer eligible to participate in the third-party alternative compliance pathway program and must comply with individual groundwater protection requirements," (i.e., the nitrogen discharge limits).82

 The Central Coast Water Board's use of its A-R difference compliance pathways as enforceable nitrogen discharge limits is also a new regulatory approach.
 Accordingly, as with the fertilizer nitrogen application limits discussed above, we remand this portion of the General WDRs to the Central Coast Water Board with the instruction to eliminate the use of enforceable limits for the A-R difference.
-The Central Coast Water Board may add interim targets that are consistent with Order
+The Central Coast Water Board shall add interim targets that are consistent with Order WQ 2018-0002 for purposes other than direct enforcement, as discussed in the preceding section.